urbanjost/M_match/README.md

 Plauger, 1976.

-The metacharacters used are currently true to the original code and very from those typically used in Unix regular expressions:
+The metacharacters used are currently true to the original code and vary from those typically used in Unix regular expressions:

     > ?  any single character
     > *  any number (including zero) of repeats of previous character